tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: The Norse god Odin has two pet crows named "Huginn" and "Muninn".
 What do their names mean?
-- **Correct Answer:** Thought ô Memory
+- **Correct Answer:** Thought & Memory
-- Power ô Peace
+- Power & Peace
-- War ô Learning
+- War & Learning
-- Sleeping ô Waking
+- Sleeping & Waking

 ### Q: The notion of a "set that contains all sets which do not contain themselves" is a paradoxical idea attributed to which English philospher?